Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

     - A new call creation request was successfully created.

   * - 202 Accepted
-    - The call creation request has already been received and is currently being processed.
+    - The call creation request has already been received.

   * - 400 Bad Request
     - Attempted to make a request with an invalid API Version for route.
 Check the error message for any neccessary corrections